Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * runs on server
     * can run in Multi-AZ with failover
     * has both queue and topic features
+    * **High Availability** - create an `Active` and `Standby`  MQ Broker in different AZ, connect with Amazon EFS(for storage) which can work cross-AZ.
+On failure the stanby MQ becomes active and gets the sama data as the previous one through EFS.

 &nbsp;
 # Docker in AWS